sorshf/Bleeding-Risk-Prediction/README.md

-# Deep Learning Uncovers Changes in Bleeding Risk Over Time in Patients on Extended Anticoagulation Therapy
+# A Deep Learning Approach to Predict Bleeding Risk Over Time in Patients on Extended Anticoagulation Therapy

 ### Description
 The conventional clinical models used to predict bleeding in patients on anticoagulation therapy are based on a one time baseline measurement.
 Herein, we demonstration the benefit of using time series follow-up information to improve bleeding prediction and introduce an ensemble of LSTM RNN and feedforward neural network that can use both the baseline and follow-up information to predict bleeding with AUROC of 82% which is 14% higher than the best performing clinical model.